vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEDottedRule.class/README.md

 dotIndex - indicates where's the dot in the rule, ie how much has been done. symbolAtDot - what symbol is at the right side of the dot.
-                                nil if it is final(completed).
+                                nil if it is final(completed). next - the next dotted rule (myself with the dot move forward)